Realme C15: Fires up budget segment with huge battery

-New Delhi, Aug 23 : The amount of innovation the affordable and budget smartphones is witnessing in India is mind-boggling as the biggest purchasing power in the country lies in the Rs 10,000 and above segment.
+New Delhi: The amount of innovation the affordable and budget smartphones is witnessing in India is mind-boggling as the biggest purchasing power in the country lies in the Rs 10,000 and above segment.

 Realme India has now added two new smartphones to its budget C-series line-up — Realme C12 and Realme C15.